ThaumRystra/method-hooks/README.md

 # Method Hooks

-Use this mixin to add before and after hooks to validated methods creating using the `mdg:validated-method` package.
+Use this mixin to add before and after hooks to validated methods created using the `mdg:validated-method` package.

 # Installation